JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 - a Java class: `namespace: Java`, `kind: classes`
 - a plugin extension: `namespace: ij-plugin`, `kind: extensions`

-A Web Symbol can originate from source code analysis, or it can be a symbol statically defined through [Web Types](websymbols_web_types.md) (JSON) or some other custom format.
+A Poly Symbol can originate from source code analysis, or it can be a symbol statically defined through [Web Types](websymbols_web_types.md) (JSON) or some other custom format.
 In both cases, such a symbol can have some `source` defined.
 Each symbol is treated by the framework the same, regardless of their origin.

 ## General Properties

-`WebSymbol` has a number of properties which are used across IDE features:
+`PolySymbol` has a number of properties which are used across IDE features:

 {style="full"}
 `namespace`